ietf-wg-acme/acme/draft-ietf-acme-acme.md

 {{request-authentication}}).
 The inner JWS MUST meet the normal requirements, with the following exceptions:

-* The inner JWS MUST have the same "url" parameter as the outer JWS.
+* The inner JWS MUST have the same "url" header parameter as the outer JWS.
-* The inner JWS is NOT REQUIRED to have a "nonce" parameter.
+* The inner JWS is NOT REQUIRED to have a "nonce" header parameter.
 The server MUST ignore any value provided for the "nonce" header parameter.

 This transaction has signatures from both the old and new keys so that the server can verify that the holders of the two keys both agree to the change.